nebrius/react-strapped/README.md

 All of these challenges together mean that Recoil does not currently include any mechanisms for conveniently initializing Recoil with bootstrapped data in multi-page applications.
 Recoil Bootstrap provides these mechanisms.

-Recoil Bootstrap works by creating "root atoms," which are special opaque atoms that hold scoped bootstrap data.
-These atoms are not accessed directly.
-To access this data, we then create "bootstrapped atoms" which initialize themselves from their root atom.
-These bootstrapped atoms can then be used to create hooks for reading this data safely, ensuring that code only access data available in the React component tree the data is intended for.

 ## Installation

 Install Recoil Bootstrap from npm with: